-Warehouses are a strange contradiction; they are both easy to ignore and impossible to live without.
+Warehouses safety are a strange contradiction; they are both easy to ignore and impossible to live without.
 Like smartphones, they have entirely wormed their way into our lives and have changed the way we live our lives too.
 However, unlike smartphones, the modern warehouse does not receive the same frenetic media attention, and perhaps it should.

 The Industrial Revolution, the birth of the modern warehouse, and the birth of pallet racking inspection training